 Stellenbosch offers a variety of options for students from different faith communities.
 The town has numerous churches, as well as a synagogue and mosque.
-For more information on places of worship, feel free to consult a staff member at the Postgraduate & International Office.

 Stellenbosch is a vibrant town with a lot of activities on offer for everybody – from young to old!
 From an eclectic mix of restaurants and pubs, to picturesque wine farms, theatres to music halls, you will always find something to keep you entertained in Stellenbosch.
 For more information about what’s on in Stellenbosch now, visit the website Vibescout.

 Going on a wine tour is one of students’ favourite pastimes.
 Stellenbosch is surrounded by beautiful vineyards, and many of these farms offer free wine tasting to the public.
 It is also possible to enjoy a cup of coffee or even a meal at most of them.
 You will find brochures with the different wine routes in the region at most of the tourist agencies.
 Also keep your eyes open for food and wine festivals that take place around Stellenbosch.
 For more information, visit the website of the Stellenbosch wine route.